 Campus, Bernex, Geneva, CH, 2020; 42,600 m², Competition; Architecture: Atelier Amont & Gaëtan Iannone; Collaborator(s): Marc Sanchez Alfonso; Structure: Mitsuhiro Kanada, ARUP, Tokyo; Traffic Planning: CSD Engineers, Lausanne; Landscape: Atelier Amont & Studio Aster

-The town of Bernex requested a campus on a site bound by a highway access ramp which excluded the possibility of building near it, thereby limiting the usable area, and as well created significant noise pollution.
-On the other side of the ramp an urban agricultural park is currently being built.
+Bernex, a village at the outer-edge of Geneva, requested a campus on a site bound by a highway access ramp which excluded the possibility of building near it, thereby limiting the usable area, and as well created significant noise pollution.
+On the other side of the ramp an urban agricultural park is currently being planned.
 We proposed to turn the disadvantage into a quality by placing a continuous cap over the ramp, and then constructing, out of timber, the main classroom building overhead.
 Columns and minimal cores on the ground floor allow porosity – connecting the campus with the adjacent, agricultural field.
 The campus in turn becomes a generous park in itself, with small pavilions containing facilities shared with the public – sports halls, a cafeteria, a library and a performing arts hall.
 A vision; a huge intervention – seemingly brutal, yet due to its existence, offers to society a serene, collective space.

-A publication on Kasuien, 1958–60, the annex to the Miyako Hotel in Kyoto, designed by Togo Murano, is coming soon ...
+A publication on Kasuien, 1958–60, the annex to the Miyako Hotel in Kyoto, designed by Togo Murano, is in preparation ...

 Cabin, Am Trippelsberg, Itter, Düsseldorf, DE, 2020–ongoing; 10 m²; Architecture: Atelier Amont; Client: Private